 Mental health support looks different for everyone.

-On the other hand, if your mood and energy has dipped and it’s starting to impact other areas of your life, you might consider self-guided support such as The Mental Wellbeing Toolkit, social support networks outlined in The Social Connection Planner, or reaching out to friends and family.
+On the other hand, you might be interested in self-guided support such as The Mental Wellbeing Toolkit, social support networks outlined in The Social Connection Planner, or reaching out to friends and family.

 Mental health is unique to each of us, which is why the signs of poor mental health vary from person to person.